Could Co-Ops Solve Income Inequality?

 East Cleveland and other predominantly working-class black neighborhoods, like Hough and Glenville, that saw major riots in the late 60s, were hit especially hard.
 Despite the current low unemployment rate on a national scale, communities like these have not recovered from those upheavals, or from the more recent recession of 2008.

 A short drive northwest of here is the brightly lit offices of Glenville’s Evergreen Laundry, on 105th Street.

-Established in 2007 and partially based on the Mondragon model, the laundry forms, along with Evergreen Growers and Evergreen Energy Solutions, part of Evergreen Co-operatives.
+Established in 2007 and partially based on the Mondragon model, the laundry forms, along with Green City Growers and Evergreen Energy Solutions, part of Evergreen Co-operatives.
 At the invitation of the Democracy Collaborative, the Cleveland Foundation and other foundational institutions, members of the Mondragon Corporation visited Cleveland to provide advice and technical assistance during the foundation of the laundry co-op.
 Evergreen Vice President Brett Jones and others from his team have also traveled to Basque country; in fact, they were part of the recent U.S. delegation.